 To achieve this, Phase III will build a case management system that can be securely accessed by lawyers, clients, registry and judges.
-Such a system will leverage the capability to make documents machine readable as also SUVAS, to enable case documents available in multiple languages.
+Such a system will leverage the capability to make documents machine readable, to enable case documents available in multiple languages.
 It should allow for seamless access and exchange of documents among authorised users and the development of applications and interfaces to use this data.
 Digital case files should be supported with processes for authentication and ensuring integrity of the documents.
+Features such as bar codes that would help authenticate and track material objects submitted to courts, can be explored.
+Time stamps for the uploading of documents, depositions, and orders should be provided to all authorised users.
 A digital case management system will enable greater ease to search, track and index documents.
 This will not only reduce the time taken during a hearing but also make facts and legal precedents easier for lawyers and judges to access in real time.

-b) E-filing
+Judges in particular can benefit greatly from being able to access tools and services remotely, by logging into a profile that enables them access to case databases, software for typing and dictation (once speech recognition is sufficiently advanced, particularly in Indian languages), tools for performance monitoring and case management, and templates for writing orders and judgments.

+E-FILING

 The ability to file pleadings and pay fees 24 x 7 from anywhere will significantly enhance ease of access to courts.
 This along with automating processes for scrutiny and review of pleadings can optimise time, minimise errors and the effectiveness of the registry.
+This will be in tandem with smart templates for filing documents such as petitions and pleadings and will also include features such as prompters for seeking consent from litigants/advocates who are entering the data for publication of personal information.
+Such capabilities will be leveraged to ensure that the litigants/lawyers have the option to withdraw consent at any stage of the case cycle.

-Phase III of the eCourts project will evolve the e-filing system developed in Phase 2 to make it more inclusive, seamless and effective.
+Phase III of the e-Courts project will evolve the e-filing system developed in Phase II to make it more inclusive, seamless, and effective.
 It will achieve this by extending interactions between lawyers, litigants and mediators/ arbitrators and enable making subsequent filings to cases online.
 It must eliminate physical duplications of e-filings, enable integrated online payments while allowing those without the means to make digital payments to do so at a physical counter in the court premises.
 Further, e-filing services must also be extended to filing of private complaints before magistrates.
 The system should explore putting in place smart streamlined forms, especially for appropriate cases where standard pleadings are employed such as negotiable instruments and transfer of property.
 Such forms will help remove redundancies, minimise errors, simplify processes for lawyers and clients and reduce workload for the registry.
+It can be made accessible by making the E-Filing process adaptable to different kinds of devices and secure enough to be used from locations ranging from cyber cafes to kiosks.

-Such digital filings will enable secure access to filings and will enable access from different jurisdictions without the need to move the documents.
-Through the employment of standards and specifications across jurisdictions and modes of formal dispute resolution, e-filing portals will serve to eliminate duplication in effort for access to Lok Adalats and mediation centres.
-In addition the automated generation of receipts will engender transparency, facilitate ease-of-use by providing step-wise instructions, reduce clerical errors such as in the computation of court fees and significantly lower costs of preparation of multiple duplicates of filings.
+Such digital filings will enable secure access to filings across different jurisdictions without the need to move the documents.
+Through the employment of standards and specifications across jurisdictions and modes of formal dispute resolution, e-filing portals will serve to eliminate duplication in effort for access to Lok Adalats and mediation centers.
+In addition, the automated generation of receipts will engender transparency, facilitate ease-of-use by providing stepwise instructions, reduce clerical errors such as in the computation of court fees and significantly lower costs of preparation of multiple duplicates of filings.